 Some obstacles to a continuous river alignment will be encountered due to sovereignty concerns, physical impasses, or other matters.
 In those cases – many of which are already reflected in the preferred alignments identified in the Master Plan Appendices – alternate alignments will be considered, which may carry the trail many miles from the Rio Grande itself.
 In these cases, continuity will take priority over proximity to the river.
 It is also acknowledged that other alignment opportunities may exist that have not yet been identified but would be considered on a case-by-case basis.

-As part of the Rio Grande Trail implementation efforts, a consultant team is working with communities, landowners, and other agencies starting in late 2022 to implement and designate sections of the trail.
+As part of the Rio Grande Trail implementation efforts, a consultant team is working with communities, landowners, and other agencies to implement and designate sections of the trail.
 This project website will be updated throughout the process.

 With the Rio Grande Trail, New Mexico is investing in itself and its future.
 New Mexicans will gain a signature asset of national significance and a valued local amenity.
 Trails can improve the health and quality of life of the communities they connect; foster a sense of appreciation and stewardship for the natural environment, and for the history and cultures they are tied to; and support local economies through tourism spending and increased property values.